ncihtan/htan_missing_manual/addtnl_info/RFC.md

 ## RFC Overview
 The HTAN Data Model is expected to evolve with advances in science.
 This evolution is a community-driven, peer-reviewed process, where members of a working group will first assess established community data standards and create a request for comment (RFC) document soliciting community feedback.

-The status of current RFCs is provided in [The RFC Overview](https://docs.google.com/document/d/1dJ7NUoVCtewdtny8bITwtWnzItB4IibL5kJO3ZNh0go/edit?usp=sharing) document.
+The status of current RFCs is provided in the [RFC Overview](https://docs.google.com/document/d/1dJ7NUoVCtewdtny8bITwtWnzItB4IibL5kJO3ZNh0go/edit?usp=sharing) document.
 The RFC Overview can be used to:

 - Get a sense of what is available in DCA.
 - Get a sense of new assays being considered.
 - Look at old RFCs & get a sense of past discussions/considerations.

-:exclamation: The links to specific RFC documents within the RFC Overview do **not** represent the final data model.
+:exclamation::exclamation: The links to specific RFC documents within the RFC Overview do **not** represent the final data model.
 Once an RFC is available on the Data Curator App (DCA), the metadata template available on the DCA and HTAN's [Data Standards page](https://humantumoratlas.org/standards) contain the current data model.

 ## Data Model Changes
 New assays or data types do not always require data model changes and an RFC.